dooyounggo/MyConvNet/README.md

 The reported accuracies are single-crop validation scores.

 Image size refers to the size after preprocessing.
-If image and input sizes mismatch, center crop is performed.
+If image and input sizes mismatch, center crop or padding is performed.

 † Crop method is slightly different, which is center crop of √(HW) by √(HW) region, zero padding, and resize.